mynameiskaleb/johnnyromano.github.io/_posts/2019-03-11-google-drive-emailer.md

 # Putting it all together

-Perfect, so now we have all of our components to sending an email.
+Perfect, so now we have all our components to sending an email.
 We have our email template, and a Google Sheet with two columns, one for first name, and one for email address.
 Now we need to build a loop that iterates through our list personalizing the recipient information.

 ~~~javascript
 function run(){